thewtex/thesis/high_freq/high_freq.rst

 Each
 acquisition consists of 250 beam lines separated by approximately 60 μm, 2128 samples (3.9 mm), and up to 250 frames separated by 200 μm to 100 μm depending on the length of the plaque specimen.
+For the lengths of the plaques we examined, which ranged from approximately 20 mm to 40 mm, this filled the system limit on acquisition.
+Resulting files are approximately 150 per volumettric slice.
+Three to five volumetric slices are required to encompass the majority of an excised plaque's volume.
 Some longer plaques may require larger inter-frame spacing because of memory limitations, although the resolution in the elevational direction is nominally 140 μm for the RMV710B transducer.